Back to Blog

 2. Brake Failure

-Servo motor brakes are used to hold a load in place when the drive is deactivated or shut down.
-Most servo motor brakes are intended for holding only and not for dynamic stopping.
-Using the brake for repetitive stopping or multiple e-stops could cause the brake to wear to the point that it needs to be replaced.
+Servo motor brakes hold a load in place when the drive is deactivated or shut down.
+Most servo motor brakes only hold and are not designed for dynamic stopping.
+Using the brake for repetitive stopping or multiple e-stops could cause it to wear and require replacement.

 Since many servo motors are designed with IP65 protection, the brake is often enclosed in the housing and is not easily checked or replaced.
-A best practice is to always engage the motor brake at standstill.
-After the brake has engaged, then the drive current to the motor can be disabled.
+A best practice is to engage the motor brake at a standstill.
+After the brake has engaged, the current that drives the motor can be deactivated.

 KEB encoder cable in a coil ready for installation in an automated machine